-Talk to your GP, if you feel more comfortable.
+Talk to your GP.
 It might feel difficult, but they will have heard from many other people going through something similar and will want to help you.
 They can check your physical health and put you in touch with local support, such as local NHS alcohol addiction support services.
 If you're physically dependent on alcohol and need to stop drinking completely, stopping suddenly could be harmful.
 Your GP can give you advice and/or medication to help you do this safely.